4rkal/blog/content/posts/url-shortener-go.md

 2. A code editor, eg [vs code](https://code.visualstudio.com/), [neovim](https://neovim.io/)

-In this project I will be using [echo](https://echo.labstack.com/) as the http server, [templ](https://templ.guide) for the html templates.
+In this project I will be using [echo](https://echo.labstack.com/) as the http server and the standard html library.
 ## Project Setup
 Create a new directory to house our project
 ```shell